mampfes/hacs_waste_collection_schedule/README.md

 value_template: '{{value.types|join("+")}}'
 ```

-Note: If you don't specify a `value_template`, appointment types will be joined using the `separator` configuration variable.
+Note: If you don't specify a `value_template`, waste types will be joined using the `separator` configuration variable.

-### 5. How do I setup a sensor which shows only the days to the next appointment?
+### 5. How do I setup a sensor which shows only the days to the next collection?

 Set `value_template` within the sensor configuration: